sphinx-cryptography/mix_link/README.md

 # acknowledgments

 Thanks to Yawning Angel for the design of this wire protocol.
+Thanks to Daan Sprenkels for implementing Kyber1024 HFS for Snow.

 # license

 GNU AFFERO GENERAL PUBLIC LICENSE